aitumik/lognet/README.md

 # LogNet

-LogNet is a powerful logging framework designed for .NET applications, providing developers with the tools to efficiently manage and analyze log data.
+LogNet is a powerful logging framework designed for Golang applications, providing developers with the tools to efficiently manage and analyze log data.
 This README outlines how to produce and consume log messages using LogNet, along with best practices and configuration details.

 ## Overview of LogNet

 LogNet is built on the principles of reliability, efficiency, and extensibility.
-It allows .NET developers to log application events systematically, facilitating troubleshooting and performance evaluation.
+It allows Golang developers to log application events systematically, facilitating troubleshooting and performance evaluation.
 The framework supports various logging destinations, including files, databases, and external logging services.

 ## Produce Logs